Sampling Kicks: How to Sample Kick Drums From Any Song

 “It is better to steal something that does not belong to you than to let it go to waste.”

 Some producers swear by sampling kicks or ‘stealing’ kicks, while others claim it’s immoral and downright cheating.

-This article will breakdown and unpack the 4 most popular and effective ways to steal or sample kick drums.
+This article will breakdown and unpack the 4 most popular and effective ways of sampling kicks.
 And we’ll also be addressing the major concerns a producer might have when stealing sounds.

-Here are the 4 methods of stealing kicks that I found myself doing often:
+Here are the 4 methods of sampling kicks that I found myself doing often: